jordanlewis/docs/v1.1/create-security-certificates-openssl.md

     default_md = sha256
     copy_extensions = copy

-    # Used to generate the CA certificate.
+    # Used to create the CA certificate.
     [ req ]
     prompt=no
     distinguished_name = distinguished_name